mgeeky/RedWarden/README.md

 If you want to see your requests and responses full bodies - set `debug` and `trace` to true and get buried in logging burden!

+## FAQ

+**- Can this program run without Malleable Profile?**

+Yes it can.
+However request inspection logic will be turned off, the rest should work fine: IP Geolocation enforcement, reverse-lookup logic, banned IPs list, etc.

+**- Can this program be easily adapted to other C2 frameworks as well?
+Like Mythic, Covenant, etc?**

+Easily no. With some efforts - yes.
+As I've described below, the tool is written badly that will make other C2s adaptation a pain.
+However that's totally doable given some time and effort.

+**- My packets are getting dropped.
+Why?**

+Try to enable `debug: True` and `trace: True` to collect as many log as possible.
+Then you would need to go through logs and inspect what's going on.
+Do the packets look exactly how you expected them in your Malleable profile?
+Or maybe there was a subtle tamperation along the network that causes RedWarden to drop the packet (and it could make Teamserver drop it as well?).

 ## Known Issues

 - It _may_ add a slight overhead to the interactive sleep throughput